 Apps and Vendors

 Online apps like FlipGrid, Kahoot or Minecraft come from third-party vendors.
 Those vendors are responsible for making their content accessible.
 In turn, we are only allowed to partner with vendors who provide accessible content.
-If you are unsure about an app you use, email the vendor, or provider, and ask.
+If you are unsure about an app you use, email the vendor/provider and ask

 Having a digital version of print documents (yearbooks, programs, awards, and certificates) makes content easy to share.
-Fliers sent home with students should also be posted on your website or classroom page.
-However, that can only be done if they are accessible for people with disabilities.
+Fliers sent home with students should also be posted on your school's website or teacher's classroom page.
+However, that can only be done if they are digitally accessible.
+Follow the guidance at the following pages: